Managing Hazardous Waste

 SB 1215 - Electronic Waste Recycling Act of 2003: Covered Battery-Embedded Products

-• On and after January 1, 2026, consumers will be required to pay a single covered battery-embedded waste recycling fee when purchasing a new or refurbished covered battery-embedded product.
+• On and after January 1, 2026, Consumers will be required to pay a covered battery-embedded waste recycling fee.
+This fee will apply when purchasing a new or refurbished CBEP.

-• Beginning on August 1, 2028, CalRecycle and DTSC will be authorized to establish more than one covered electronic waste recycling fee for covered battery-embedded products based on categories of those products.
+• Beginning on August 1, 2028, CalRecycle and DTSC may establish more than one covered electronic waste recycling fee for CBEPs.
+These fees will be based on categories of those products.

-For more information regarding the timeline and implementation of SB 1215, visit CalRecycle’s SB 1215 Covered Battery-Embedded Products webpage.
+For more information on the timeline and implementation of SB 1215, visit CalRecycle’s SB 1215 Covered Battery-Embedded Products webpage.

 Frequently Asked Questions (FAQs)